Feefo logo

 If you let out your holiday home or are thinking about doing so, it’s important to understand the legal requirements.
 Rules around holiday let licensing and registration are continuously evolving in different parts of the UK, with Scotland already operating a licensing system, Wales preparing for a phased rollout, and England consulting on its own national scheme.

-Here’s what you need to know about the holiday let licencing scheme, based on where your holiday property is located in the UK.
+Here’s what you need to know about the holiday let licensing scheme, based on where your holiday property is located in the UK.

 Holiday let licence in England